Vacaville, California: Government

 Vacaville is governed by a seven-member City Council with six elected by district, and one mayor elected at large.
-Each serving four year terms.
-Current alignment is Presidential Election: District 1, 3, 5.
-Gubernatorial Election: Mayor and District 2, 4, 6.
+Each serves a four-year term.
+Current alignment is Presidential Election: Districts 1, 3, 5.
+Gubernatorial Election: Mayor and Districts 2, 4, 6.
 The mayor is John Carli (elected 2022).

-Vacaville is represented by California Assembly District 11 - Lori Wilson, California State Senate District 3 - Bill Dodd, and primarily by Congressional District 4 - Mike Thompson, however, a small portion in the east and southeast portion of the city is represented by Congressional District 8 - John Garamendi.
+Vacaville is represented by California Assembly District 11 – Lori Wilson, California State Senate District 3 – Bill Dodd, and primarily by Congressional District 4 – Mike Thompson, however, a small portion in the east and southeast portion of the city is represented by Congressional District 8 – John Garamendi.

 As of September 2022, there were 58,240 registered voters in Vacaville; of these, 22,198 (38.1%) are Democrats, 17,873 (30.7%) are Republicans, and 12,959 (22.3%) stated no party preference.

 Education

-Vacaville is served by two public school districts: Vacaville Unified School District and Travis Unified School District.
+Two public school districts include portions of Vacaville: Vacaville Unified School District in the majority of the city limits, and Travis Unified School District in a southern portion.
+Some blocks of the city limits are in the Dixon Unified School District.
 The city is also served by a community college district, private schools and colleges.